-All sweetened beverages
+- All sweetened beverages

-You can keep it low-carb at Chipotle by ordering a keto bowl or keto salad bowl with the meat of your choice and topping it with cheese, sour cream, low-carb vegetables, and guacamole.
+You can keep it low-carb at Chipotle by ordering a keto salad bowl with the meat of your choice and topping it with cheese, sour cream, low-carb vegetables, and guacamole.

 If you’re really hungry, you can get double or triple the meat or cheese.
 Just be sure to stay away from the rice, beans, tortilla, corn salsa, and sauce that may come with these meals – even the low-carb ones.

 Enjoy this post?
 Share to save for later reference!